alexnjh/apan50-kube-demo/README.md

    ```

-  2. Access the website by typing the nginx service __NODE IP:PORT NUMBER__ address inside a web browser.
+  __2. Access the website by typing the nginx service __NODE IP:PORT NUMBER address inside a web browser.
 For example, if the worker node IP address is 10.1.1.1, to access the website I will enter http://10.1.1.1:32098 and the website should look like [this](#image2)

  <a name="minikube-portforward"/></a>
  #### 3. Using service and portforwarding (Only for minikube)

-  1. Open another terminal and enter the following command to port forward the port to the minikube virtual machine
+  __1. Open another terminal and enter the following command to port forward the port to the minikube virtual machine

    ```
    kubectl port-forward --address 0.0.0.0 svc/nginx-service 80:80
    ```
-  2. Access the website by typing the nginx service __MINIKUBE NODE IP__ address inside a web browser.
+  __2. Access the website by typing the nginx service __MINIKUBE NODE IP__ address inside a web browser.
 For example, if my node IP address is 10.1.1.1, to access the website I will enter http://10.1.1.1 and the website should look like [this](#image2)

 <a name="image2"/></a>